livekit/agents-js/CONTRIBUTING.md

 Our continuous integration requires a few additional code quality steps for your pull request to be approved:

+- Base your work off of the `next` branch instead of `main`. `next` is the most up-to-date branch, containing potentially-breaking changes, and we occasionally cherry-pick commits en masse to merge to `stable` before a new release.

 - When creating a new file, make sure to add SPDX headers for [REUSE-3.2](https://reuse.software) compliance.
 If you don't know what that means, just copy the three first lines from any other TypeScript file in the repository and paste them at the top of your file.